tufts-ml/covid19-forecasting/README.md

 The model and its fitting and forecasting procedures satisfy two desired properties:

 * We focus on **probabilistic** modeling using a Bayesian approach, in order to capture and communicate uncertainty about the varied possible outcomes.
 We estimate distributions over all quantities of interest.
-* To be **portable** to health systems around the world, we assume access only to aggregated daily counts of resource usage (number of occupied beds in general ward, in ICU, on ventilator)
+* To be **portable** to health systems around the world, we assume access only to aggregated daily counts of resource usage (number of occupied beds in general ward, in ICU, on ventilator).
+No patient-specific data (demographics, comorbidities, length-of-stay, etc.) are used.

 See our preprint manuscript: